Developing teacher education for deeper learning and equity

 EdPrepLab aligns research, policy, and practice to strengthen teacher education

 The initiative currently connects 27 pioneering teacher education programs across 17 states of the US, supporting them to work more closely with school districts and state policymakers.
-The team fosters preparation programs that are student-centered and grounded in the science of learning and development—promoting these approaches through research, sharing effective practices and policy.
+The team fosters preparation programs that are student-centered and grounded in the science of learning and development — promoting these approaches through research, sharing effective practices and policy.

 Expanding EdPrepLab’s reach and making connections across the field of study

 The team is actively seeking to expand EdPrepLab’s membership.
-They’re focused on institutions that are engaged in ‘high-leverage practices’—evidence-based, foundational teaching practices.
+They’re focused on institutions that are engaged in ‘high-leverage practices’ — evidence-based, foundational teaching practices.
 In particular, they want to work with those keen to extend their capacity and the field’s knowledge base.

-To further develop the knowledge base, they’re building relationships with international partners to share resources and connect their networks.
+Furthermore, they’re building relationships with international partners to share resources and connect their networks.
 And they’re building on the work of Empowered Educators to identify policies in the US and internationally that advance best practices in educator preparation and sharing those policies widely.

 Launching a study of teacher preparation programs that support deeper learning in culturally responsive ways

-Our 2022 laureate Dr Linda Darling-Hammond is using her project funds to support this project from January 2023 to December 2025.
+Our 2022 laureate Dr Linda Darling-Hammond is using her project funds to support this project from March 2023 to February 2026.